-We value the importance of patients’ family and friends in supporting their wellbeing, and are aiming to balance that against the need for reducing the risk of transmission of infection to our vulnerable patients.
+We value the importance of patients’ family and friends in supporting their wellbeing.
+We are aiming to balance this against the need for reducing the risk of transmission of infection to our vulnerable patients.

-When coming into hospital for an inpatient stay, your friend or relative can of course bring you in to the hospital and help you get where you are going.
+When coming into hospital for an inpatient stay, your friend or relative can bring you in to the hospital and help you get where you are going.

 If you need help on arrival, please ask a member of staff on the main reception desk, or at the security office.